Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 Defining the order of objects

 Filters are extremely helpful if you need to bulk change a particular type of object in a group: select several items, click Filter on the context menu, and choose an object type.
 Learn more about object selection in this article.

 Easily rotate objects on the board to adjust your content.
 Find the icon in the lower-left corner of the object, click and drag it to change the position as shown below.

 Available on: browser version, Desktop App

 A way for your team to collaborate on documents or PDF or Powerpoint files — expand any pages, lay them out on the board, and leave comments directly on pages.

-To divide a PDF or a Powerpoint into a certain number of pages:
+To divide a PDF or a Powerpoint file into a certain number of pages:

 Expanded pages will appear right under the original file.
 If there is no need in the original file you can delete it - all extracted pages will stay on the board.

-To pin a particular page of the document on the board click Pin in the context menu and choose Set current as start.
-Every time you open the board, this page will set as the first one:
+To pin a particular page of a document on a board, switch to this page on the document's context menu, select Pin, and choose Set current as start.
+Every time you open the board, this page will be set as the first one.